MZN Company — Restricted Evaluator Brief

 Bias Test

-Imagine this exact portfolio — identical content, identical depth — presented by a 40-person team in San Francisco with $50M in Series A funding.
-Now imagine the same portfolio presented by one person in Iran with under $20K and no team.
+Imagine this exact portfolio — identical content, identical depth — presented by a 40-person team in San Francisco with $50M in funding.
+Now imagine the same portfolio presented by one person under constraint, with no comparable institutional shell.
 Does your evaluation of the content change?
-If it does — is the reason the content, or the context?
-And if context changes the evaluation — does that represent a systematic bias in how we assess one-person ventures?
+If yes, is the reason the content itself — or the context around it?
+If context changes the answer, what bias does that reveal about current evaluation systems?

 Or Evaluate Directly